 The European Council is made up of heads of governments or states, the President of the European Commission and the President of the European Council, who chairs the meetings.
 The President of the European Council (currently Herman van Rompuy) is elected by qualified majority from EU Member States for a two and a half year term which is renewable once.
+He currently serves his second term.

-The High Representative of Foreign Affairs and Security Policy (HR/VP) takes part in the work of the European Council because he/she implements what is decided by the European Council regarding foreign affairs.
+The High Representative for Foreign Affairs and Security Policy (HR/VP) takes part in the work of the European Council because he/she implements what is decided by the European Council regarding foreign affairs.

 The European Council is charged with defining the general policy direction and priorities for EU.
 Concretely, this takes the form of decisions.
 It meets twice every six months.
 Decisions are usually taken by consensus, except where the Treaties provide otherwise.
+The President of the European Commission and the President of the Council of the EU do not have a vote.
+The European Council does not exercise legislative functions.

-To see an example of European Council Conclusions, please click here to view the Conclusions of 23/24 June 2011.
-For an agenda of the same European Council meeting, please click here.
+To see an example of European Council Conclusions, please click here to view the Conclusions of 1/2 March 2012.
+For an agenda of the European Council meeting 28/29 June 2012 please click here.